jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 -   create a workspace and base (link an excel doc)
 -   explore the Airtable API with postman

-## 6. Serverless Functions for Storing High Scores
+## 6. Netlify and Serverless Functions

+## Netlify Init and Setup

+-   create a new website in Netlify connected to your repository
+-   create local netlify.toml file for configuration
+-   explore the netlify dashboard

 ### Introduction to Serverless Functions